ZaninAndrea/personal-website/resources/statistics/chapter1.md

 {{statistics-chapter1-image1}}

-The key insight is that the events that we are considering (e.g. rolling a 6, rolling an even number, ...) are represented as areas inside a space of our choice and the probability of that event is its area divided by the area of the even space.
+The key insight is that the events that we are considering (e.g. rolling a 6, rolling an even number, ...) are represented as areas inside a space of our choice and the probability of that event is its area divided by the area of the event space.
 The structure that we defined by choosing an event space and the areas corresponding to each event is called **probability space**.

 Within this framework we can calculate other probabilities, for example the probability of rolling an even number: to do so we just need to compute the <label id="label-even-squares">area corresponding to that event</label>, this is simply 3 and so the probability is 3/6=50%.